 ESSENTIAL RESOURCE - Persons with disability and other marginalised groups have unique knowledge and experience that is not only essential to their own survival, but to the resilience of their communities as a whole.

-INCREASED NUMBER - Emergency situations can increase the number of people who experience disability, both short and long-term, due to injuries sustained and lack of effective and accessible medical and rehabilitation services.
+INCREASED NUMBER - Emergency situations can increase the number of persons who experience disability, both short and long-term, due to injuries sustained and lack of effective and accessible medical and rehabilitation services.

 How CBM operates in humanitarian situations